‘Vanderpump Rules’ Star Scheana Marie Suffers ‘Devastating’ Miscarriage At Six Weeks

 To say the least, Scheana was ecstatic to learn she got pregnant on her own.
 She and Brock were freaking out over the news, but the excitement soon turned to worry as in the following weeks she started to feel “off.”
 The reality star traveled to San Diego with Brock when she started feeling like something was wrong, and she began to bleed all throughout the weekend.

 Shortly after, she met with her OB early and an ultrasound was performed.
-Scheana noted that nothing was progressing, but her doctor did say that parts were starting to form but it looked like it had stopped.
+Scheana noted that nothing was progressing, and her doctor did say that parts were starting to form but it looked like they had stopped.

 “So obviously, [that was] just devastating.
 We were so excited.
 Gone so quickly.
 It’s still been a lot to process.”